argonne-lcf/user-guides/docs/ai-testbed/sambanova_gen2/example-programs.md

 following commands, run the command again.
 Such errors (e.g 503) are commonly an intermittent failure to download a dataset.

-Run these commands:
+Run these commands to compile and train the LeNet model:

 ```bash
 srun python lenet.py compile -b=1 --pef-name="lenet" --output-folder="pef"
 srun python lenet.py run --pef="pef/lenet/lenet.pef"
 ```

-To use Slurm sbatch, create submit-lenet-job.sh with the following
+Alternatively to use Slurm sbatch, create submit-lenet-job.sh with the following
 contents:

 ```bash